 Two recent incidents stand out as clear examples of the seriousness of air lounger hazards.

-Julie Kosy reports that her 76-year-old father almost drowned on Christmas Day due to a Now Lounger.
-While relaxing on the lounger in the pool, the man suddenly lost his balance and was wrapped inside the liner and pushed face-down into the water.
-The lounger had turned inside out and then flipped in response to his movements, encasing him and clinging to his face and body like shrink wrap.
+Julie Kosy reports that her 76-year-old father almost drowned on Christmas Day in air lounger purchased from Now Lounger.
+While relaxing on the lounger in the pool, the man suddenly lost his balance.
+The 76-year-old man was trapped inside the liner and pushed face-down into the water.
+The lounger had turned inside out.
+It then flipped in response to his movements.
+Encasing him and clinging to his face and body like shrink wrap.
 The terrifying experience left him struggling to breathe and fighting for his life.

 What Are Australian Authorities Doing?

-The disturbing reports are under review by Commonwealth, State and Territory product safety regulators under the authority of the Australian Competition and Consumer Commission.
+The disturbing reports are under review by Commonwealth, State and Territory product safety regulators.
+The Australian Competition and Consumer Commission is the Commonwealth regulator.
 NSW Fair Trading is currently advising consumers not to use inflatable air loungers in or near water due to safety concerns.
-Children should be under supervision while they are using the loungers; if unexpected deflation occurs, the liners may pose a suffocation risk even when used outside of water.
+Children should be under supervision while they are using the loungers.
+If unexpected deflation occurs, the covers may pose a suffocation risk even when used outside of water.

-If you own an air lounger, stop using it in water immediately, and remove it from pool areas to ensure that children cannot use it as a flotation device.
-Consumers are strongly encouraged to report incidents related to the use of inflatable loungers.
-You can reach the NSW Fair Trading by telephone on 13 32 20 or contact the ACCC online at www.accc.gov.au.
+If you own an air lounger, stop using it in water immediately.
+Remove it from pool areas to ensure that children cannot use it as a flotation device.
+The ACCC encourages consumers to report incidents related to the use of inflatable loungers.
+You can reach the NSW Fair Trading by telephone on 13 32 20 or contact the ACCC

 Bean Bags R Us Offers a Safe, High-Quality Alternative